 There are licensing requirements that must be met before a license can be issued which includes information that must be reviewed and processed.
 Due to the high volume of applications and information KSBN is receiving that must be reviewed and processed, processing times may be longer than usual.
 Please continue to check your application checklist as we will update it as information is processed.
 It slows processing times when staff must respond to numerous emails and phone calls as to whether a piece of information has been received and processed.
 Another important reminder, licenses are issued on an individual basis and times may differ for each applicant.
 Agency staff are working diligently to process applications and required information.
 We want to get applicants licensed as soon as possible.
-Our lobby is open to limited public traffic.
 Due to social distancing requirements, we must limit the number in our lobby to no more than 2 at a time.
-It is highly recommended that you conduct your business with the Board of Nursing via online services, mail, phone call or email.
+It is highly recommended that you conduct your business with the Board of Nursing via online services, mail, phone call or email or by making an appointment (785-296-2967).
 There is a secure drop box located outside of the agency that is available for anyone to drop off documents for the Board of Nursing.
-KSBN is NO longer performing fingerprinting services in the agency.
+KSBN NO longer performs fingerprinting services in the agency.
 There is a list of the sites with contact information on our website.
 Please assure you are bringing the information required at that site.
-If you need to talk with someone, it is highly recommended you make an appointment by calling 785-296-2967.
 The majority of staff continue to telework to decrease possible exposure.
 The best way to contact them is via their email.
 You may find our direct agency contacts information listed under Staff Directory on our website.
 Please continue to follow our website and social media [Twitter and Facebook] and our COVID-19 Information Center for agency updates and frequently asked questions.
+This update reviews information about the extension of the licensure expiration dates and HB 2016: